-Often lasting for several days, traveler's diarrhea is identified by having at least three loose bowel movements in a twenty-four hour period.
+Often lasting for several days, traveler's diarrhea is identified by having at least three loose bowel movements in a 24-hour period.
 It can range from a mild nuisance (having loose stools but feeling fine otherwise), to serious diarrhea that requires a prescription, and possibly medical attention.
 Serious traveler's diarrhea, when you feel sick and are having diarrhea, means having any or some of the following symptoms (varying in severity and/or frequency):

 - Abdominal cramps

 - Dehydration (symptoms include feeling thirsty, peeing less often, dry skin, exhaustion, wooziness or faintness)